Like us on facebook

 review us on google

-Everyday foot care is very important to prevent infection and other foot ailments.
-If you need your feet checked, contact one of our podiatrists from Graff Foot, Ankle and Wound Care.
+Ingrown toenails may initially present themselves as a minor discomfort, but they may progress into an infection in the skin without proper treatment.
+For more information about ingrown toenails, contact one of our podiatrists of Graff Foot, Ankle and Wound Care.
 Our doctors can provide the care you need to keep you pain-free and on your feet.

 If you have any questions, please feel free to contact our offices located in Plano, Dallas, Prosper, Allen, Garland, Frisco, and Coppell, TX .
 We offer the newest diagnostic and treatment technologies for all your foot care needs.

-Neuropathy can be a potentially serious condition, especially if it is left undiagnosed.
-If you have any concerns that you may be experiencing nerve loss in your feet, consult with one of our podiatrists from Graff Foot, Ankle and Wound Care.
-Our doctors will assess your condition and provide you with quality foot and ankle treatment for neuropathy.
+Flatfoot is a condition many people suffer from.
+If you have flat feet, contact one of our podiatrists from Graff Foot, Ankle and Wound Care.
+Our doctors will treat your foot and ankle needs.

 Treatment